 So many man!
 Probably when I tore my ACL.
 I was out for like 9 months.
 I had to learn how to walk again.
 Back when I did it at 17 they didn’t have the surgery the way they do now.
 I had to suffer through all this gnarliness, my shit healed up wrong, my left leg is tweaked because of that.
-That was probaly the worst one.
+That was probably the worst one.
 Maybe worse then that was the one I took at Pipeline the night before a contest.
-I cracked my head open and got 98 stiches.
+I cracked my head open and got 98 stitches.
 I was doing an alley-oop and hit the bottom with a flyaway and SLAMMED, blood all over the bottom.
 It was so gnarly.

 How often do you go hunting pools down?